Shankill Butchers: Formation

 In May 1975, Murphy was released from prison, where he had married Margaret Gillespie.
-During his imprisonment a daughter had been born to the couple.
-He spent much of his time frequenting pubs on the Shankill Road and assembling a paramilitary team that would enable him to act with some freedom at a remove from the UVF leadership (Brigade Staff).
+During his imprisonment, a daughter had been born to the couple.
+He spent much of his time frequenting pubs on the Shankill Road, assembling a paramilitary team that would enable him to act with some freedom from the UVF leadership (Brigade Staff).
 Murphy's inner circle consisted of two people whom Dillon was unable to name for legal reasons but whom he called Murphy's "personal friends".
-These were a "Mr A" and John Murphy, one of Lenny's brothers (referred to as "Mr B").
-Further down the chain of command were Lenny Murphy's "sergeants" William Moore and Bobby "Basher" Bates, a UVF man and former prisoner.
+These were a "Mr. A" and John Murphy, one of Lenny Murphy's brothers (referred to as "Mr. B").
+Further down the chain of command were Lenny Murphy's "sergeants" William Moore and Bobby "Basher" Bates, a UVF member and former prisoner.

 Moore, formerly a worker in a meat-processing factory, had stolen several large knives and meat-cleavers from his old workplace, tools that would later be used in more murders.
 Another prominent figure was Sam McAllister, who used his physical presence to intimidate others.
 On 2 October 1975, the gang raided a drinks premises in nearby Millfield.
 On finding that its four employees (two females and two males) were Catholics, Murphy shot three of them dead and ordered an accomplice to kill the fourth.
-By now Murphy was using the upper floor of the Brown Bear pub, at the corner of Mountjoy Street and the Shankill Road near his home, as an occasional meeting-place for his unit.
+By then, Murphy was using the upper floor of the Brown Bear pub at the corner of Mountjoy Street and the Shankill Road near his home as an occasional meeting-place for his unit.